-When a tooth starts decaying, dentists usually drill inside the enamel to remove the decay and then fill in the cavity with a substance like amalgam or composite resin to seal it off.
+When a tooth starts decaying, dentists usually drill inside the enamel to remove the decay and then fill in the cavity with a substance like an amalgam or composite resin to seal it off.
 However, for younger children, the filling of milk teeth has divided opinion.

-According to Professor Nigel Pitts from King’s College London’s Dental Institute, the technology can be as cost-effective as the current available treatments of tooth decay, but it is better for patients and gentler on their teeth.
+According to Professor Nigel Pitts from King’s College London’s Dental Institute, the technology can be as cost-effective as the currently available treatments of tooth decay, but it is better for patients and gentler on their teeth.
 Fillings often lead to a repeated repair cycle and the new method could eliminate this problem, he added.

 Researchers believe the method could reach dental clinics in about three years.